 Meet our Mentors

-BSides Melbourne are once again running the rookie track in 2022.
+BSides Melbourne are once again running the new speaker track in 2023.
 This is to help encourage first time or new speakers take the stage and discuss their research or work.
 We have some amazing mentors who are offering their time to work and help equip speakers with the skills needed to feel prepared and be successful.

 Liam Connolly is the CISO for SEEK across APAC, where he is responsible for all aspects of cyber security.
 He has over 20 years of progressive information security experience in a wide range of disciplines, including strategic program development, incident response and forensic investigations, security operations, application security, threat intelligence, penetration testing, building multi-disciplinary teams, security training, and risk management.

 Prior to coming to SEEK, Liam was the CISO at Zynga in San Francisco and has held additional security leadership roles that spanned multiple business sectors including HSBC, University of California, Berkeley, AT&T as well as teaching for the SANS Institute.
 Liam's expertise is in working with organisations to assess their information security risk posture to better understand their security-related risks and then designing, implementing and managing a security program, often from the ground-up, that is aligned to the organisations culture, vision and strategic business initiatives.

 He currently holds several industry related certifications including GCFA, GCIH, GSEC, GCIA, GREM, GCCC, GLEG, GNFA, GISP, SSAP CISSP, and CRISC among others.